+The women in the study also saw a decrease in insulin resistance.
 Decreased insulin resistance translates to a lower risk of developing heart disease and diabetes; LDL cholesterol is the bad kind, and a better lipid panel is also associated with better heart health.
 Constipation has been linked to higher rates of gastrointestinal disorders, depression and thyroid problems.
 (13)

 Lower BMI measurements allowed yacon syrup users to officially gravitate from “obese” to “overweight.”

 Since it’s a natural food with no chemicals or additives, the chances of having an adverse reaction taking yacon syrup are slim, but caution is the best approach with anything that affects your digestion.

 If you take too much yacon syrup at once, you could experience nausea, diarrhea, flatulence or stomach aches.
 Anyone who already has a problem with diarrhea might want to exercise caution; while diarrhea can be caused by disruptions in gut bacteria, it may be more beneficial to take a probiotic supplement directly instead of using yacon syrup.

 You need the beneficial bacteria to be present in order for them to grow and take advantage of the fructooligosaccharides, so if you already have a deficit, yacon syrup may not be very helpful.